sam0per/L.saxatilis-Mate-choice/README.md

 # TOADD

 ## Intro
 Models of assortative mating typically assume that individuals mate with similar individuals with no difference in mating success.
 However, in natural populations where individuals mate assortatively, rare phenotypes undergo a mating disadvantage which can generate stabilising sexual selection [@kirkpatrickandnuismer2004].
+List of studies where different directions of sexual selection have been modelled [@servedio2016]

 ## Methods